Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: A Tutorial of QC

-\textbf{\textbullet\quad\emph{PennyLane \cite{bergholm2018pennylane}}}: PennyLane is a Python-based quantum machine learning library that seamlessly integrates classical machine learning algorithms with QC using automatic differentiation.
-It operates independently of any specific underlying framework and smoothly interfaces with both classical machine learning frameworks (like PyTorch and TensorFlow) and QC frameworks (such as Qiskit and Cirq).
-Utilizing a plugin system, PennyLane enables users to connect to various quantum hardware and simulators without the need for custom code for each platform.
-Its libraries and modules encompass Quantum-specific operations for evaluating and optimizing quantum circuits, Quantum nodes for encapsulating quantum circuits usable in machine learning, plugins facilitating the execution of quantum circuits on real hardware or simulators, and Quantum Machine Learning components for integrating quantum circuits with classical machine learning models, including neural networks, to develop hybrid quantum-classical machine learning models.
-PennyLane is highly cross-platform compatible, has automatic differentiation quantum nodes for training machine learning models, and provides user-friendly interfaces for quantum algorithms and applications that are easy to understand and implement.
-On the other hand, its performance and functionality strongly depend on the stability and quality of the plugin system.
-Besides, the PennyLane community is relatively small and needs more supporting resources than other tools grounded in traditional machine learning frameworks.
+PennyLane is a python-based QML library that integrates classical ML algorithms with QC using automatic differentiation.
+It operates independently of specific underlying frameworks, allowing seamless interaction with both classical ML libraries like Pytorch and TensorFlow and QC frameworks such as Qiskit and Cirq.
+PennyLane uses a plugin system to connect to various quantum hardware and simulators.
+The library offers quantum-specific operations for evaluating and optimizing quantum circuits, encapsulates quantum circuits in quantum nodes, and supports hybrid quantum-classical ML models, including neural networks.
+PennyLane’s automatic differentiation quantum nodes facilitate the training of ML models and provide user-friendly interfaces for quantum algorithms and applications.
+However, its performance relies on the stability and quality of the plugin system, and its smaller community may result in fewer supporting resources compared to other tools integrated with traditional ML frameworks.